-- Increase access to capital/funding for small businesses and business creation - Provide technical assistance i.e., legal, financial, marketing, accounting, etc. to small business owners - Increase financial support to small business led by historically marginalized communities persons with low-income, persons of color, women, immigrants, veterans, persons with a disability, or LGBTQIA+ - Provide mentorship and peer support programming - Other (please specify anything else you feel that small businesses need) - Q34.
-If you assigned a number to "Provide technical assistance," please provide more details on what kind of technical assistance that is most needed for small businesses i.e., legal, finance, marketing, accounting, etc.
+Increase access to capital/funding for small businesses and business creation

+- Provide technical assistance i.e., legal, financial, marketing, accounting, etc. to small business owners - Increase financial support to small business led by historically marginalized communities persons with low-income, persons of color, women, immigrants, veterans, persons with a disability, or LGBTQIA+ - Provide mentorship and peer support programming - Other (please specify anything else you feel that small businesses need)

+- Q34.
+If you assigned a number to "Provide technical assistance," please provide more details on what kind of technical assistance that is most needed for small businesses i.e., legal, finance, marketing, accounting, etc. - Q35.
+Rank the following to indicate your level of importance in funding the following business development activities.